wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 ![cover](cover.jpg)

 The AI revolution is here.
-The release of ChatGpt in November 2022 ignited a new revolution in software, where generative AI plays a central role.
-New tools and patterns emerged which enables us, software engineers, to build new, exciting projects.
-It's so hard to keep up with it because almost every week a new thing comes up.
+The release of ChatGPT in November 2022 ignited a new revolution in software, where generative AI plays a central role.
+New tools and patterns have emerged, enabling us as software engineers to build new, exciting projects.
+It's hard to keep up because almost every week something new comes out.

-At least for me it is sometimes hard to keep up with all new things.
-Hence to fight off my fear-of-missing-out and to extend my professional toolbox I have created this series in which I will describe how to build an application that is powered by the AI.
-But before that keep in mind I am not an AI engineer and I have only a basic knowledge on machine learning.
-I am not an expert in this field but I hope that with this series it will become a little bit more clear to me and perhpaps you, the reader, will also learn something too.
+At least for me, it's sometimes hard to keep up with all the new things.
+To fight off my fear of missing out and to extend my professional toolbox, I have created this series in which I will describe how to build an application powered by AI.
+But before we start, keep in mind I am not an AI engineer and I have only basic knowledge of machine learning.
+I am not an expert in this field, but I hope that with this series it will become a little bit clearer to me, and perhaps you, the reader, will also learn something too.

-(And I hope that this series won't share the fate of previous series that I abondend after one or two entries 😜🤞)
+(And I hope that this series won't share the fate of previous series that I abandoned after one or two entries 😜🤞)

 ![abandon-series-meme](series-meme.jpg)

 ## The Project - 👨‍🍳 Nutri Chef AI

-I like to learn based on close to real-life projects.
-Hence I've decided to built a nutrition assistance application, which will help me plan all my meals for the entire week.
-I want to keep my meals healthy balanced with all needed macronutrients on a good level.
+I like to learn based on real-life projects.
+That's why I've decided to build a nutrition assistance application, which will help me plan all my meals for the entire week.
+I want to keep my meals healthy and balanced, with all needed macronutrients at a good level.

-Because I already has a large number of favourite recipies I don't want to really on something that is on the Internet.
-I want my AI nutrition assistant to plan my meals based on my prompt and cookbook.
+Because I already have a large number of favorite recipes, I don't want to rely on something from the Internet.
+I want my AI nutrition assistant to plan my meals based on my prompt and my own cookbook.

 ![meal-planner-process](meal-planner-process.png)

-This requirement brings us to a first problem - **how to provide my entire cookbook to the AI?**
+This requirement brings us to the first problem - **how to provide my entire cookbook to the AI?**

-Theoritcally we could add entire knowledge to each prompt but for several reasons it may not be good idea:
+Theoretically, we could add all the knowledge to each prompt, but for several reasons, it may not be a good idea:

-* it would increase costs - each token sent to AI costs money (no matter if you pay it with subscription or with electric power of your locally installed AI model),
+* it would increase costs - each token sent to AI costs money (no matter if you pay with a subscription or with the electric power of your locally installed AI model),
-* it would introduces latencies - large inputs usually requires AI to process it for much longer,
+* it would introduce latency - large inputs usually require the AI to process for much longer,
-* it could result in lossing context window - it is not always good to have as big input as possible because too large inputs may cause that some parts of it will be not be taken into the account when generating an answer by the AI model, it is always a matter of balancing the size of it,
+* it could result in losing the context window - it is not always good to have as big an input as possible because too large inputs may cause some parts to not be taken into account when generating an answer by the AI model; it is always a matter of balancing the size,
-* it would be not accepted by the AI model - each AI model has an input token limit which can't be exceeded.
+* it would not be accepted by the AI model - each AI model has an input token limit which can't be exceeded.

-Instead we could use only a subset of knowledge base.
-We can cerafully select only the parts that are the most relevant for a task (user prompt).
-E.g. in the *Nutri Chef AI* app for a prompt `find all recipies with what is left in my fridge - cheese, ham, egg, paprica, flour, milk` it is not needed to attach recipies that requires other ingredients.
-We want to recieve only those that matches the critiria.
-So we need something smart eanough to get only those part of data that may be relevant before adding it to the system context.
+Instead, we could use only a subset of the knowledge base.
+We can carefully select only the parts that are most relevant for a task (user prompt).
+For example, in the *Nutri Chef AI* app, for a prompt like `find all recipes with what is left in my fridge - cheese, ham, egg, paprika, flour, milk`, it is not necessary to attach recipes that require other ingredients.
+We want to receive only those that match the criteria.
+So we need something smart enough to get only those parts of data that may be relevant before adding them to the system context.

 ## How Retrieval‑Augmented Generation (RAG) works

-There are 2 patterns of how we could provide achieve that:
+There are two patterns for how we could achieve that:

 1. via Retrieval-Augmented Generation (RAG)
 2. via tool calling

-As you may gues, in this article is focused on the first approach (I'll do the separate blog post on the latter topic sometime in the future).
+As you may guess, this article is focused on the first approach (I'll do a separate blog post on the latter topic sometime in the future).

-RAG is a technique in which application retrieves the most relevant pieces information from the external data source (it could a database, file or else) and attach it to the AI input with a user prompt.
-It is up to an application to select data that may be needed to fullfil the task by the AI agent.
-It is the app which builds the context specific to each user query.
+RAG is a technique in which an application retrieves the most relevant pieces of information from an external data source (it could be a database, file, or something else) and attaches it to the AI input along with a user prompt.
+It is up to the application to select data that may be needed to fulfill the task by the AI agent.
+The app builds the context specific to each user query.

 ![rag process](rag.png)

 **But how an application can select only relevant data?**

-One way could be based on the keyworlds included in the user input.
-This is a way how Google Search, Elasticsearch or any other "classic" solutions works.
-They try to find best matches based on key terms from the input.
-If an input is `low-carb pasta dinner` it may found all documents that have `low-carb`, `pasta` and `dinner` terms in it.
-They only analyze only words included in the query and based on them prepare the results.
-They usually do not search for deeper meaning, so in results for the mentioned query we could get not only low-carb pasta recipies but also regular pasta recipes and low-carb but non-pasta recipes.
+One way could be based on the keywords included in the user input.
+This is how Google Search, Elasticsearch, or any other "classic" solution works.
+They try to find the best matches based on key terms from the input.
+If the input is `low-carb pasta dinner`, it may find all documents that have `low-carb`, `pasta`, and `dinner` terms in them.
+They only analyze the words included in the query and, based on them, prepare the results.
+They usually do not search for deeper meaning, so in results for the mentioned query, we could get not only low-carb pasta recipes but also regular pasta recipes and low-carb but non-pasta recipes.

-There is another approach that addresses this problem - embedding-based retrieval, aka semantic retrieval.
+There is another approach that addresses this problem - embedding-based retrieval, also known as semantic retrieval.

 ### Embedding-based retrieval

-In short an embedding is a compact representation of a data in a form multidimensional vector.
-Those vectors represents a (semantic, underlying) meaning of the embedded text.
-In the embedding-based retrieval we compare a user input, represented as a vector, with the entire knowledge base also represented as a vector.
-If, by many measures, two vectors are similar to each other we consider that data that they represent are relevant.
+In short, an embedding is a compact representation of data in the form of a multidimensional vector.
+These vectors represent the (semantic, underlying) meaning of the embedded text.
+In embedding-based retrieval, we compare a user input, represented as a vector, with the entire knowledge base, also represented as vectors.
+If, by many measures, two vectors are similar to each other, we consider the data they represent to be relevant.

-To visualize it let's check a following graph of the x and y axes which presents 3 vectors:
+To visualize it, let's check the following graph of the x and y axes, which presents three vectors:

 ![vectors](vectors.png)

-Vector A and B are similar to each other because they are close to each other, they have similar angle with x and y axes and they are of similar length.
-Vector C however does not share those similarities with othe two vectors.
-If vectors A and B would represent two pieces of information we could say that both of them are of a similar meaning.
+Vectors A and B are similar to each other because they are close together, have a similar angle with the x and y axes, and are of similar length.
+Vector C, however, does not share those similarities with the other two vectors.
+If vectors A and B represented two pieces of information, we could say that both of them have a similar meaning.

-When we can say that 2 vectors are similar?
-There are couple of way to calculate if the distance metric between 2 vectors, and thus their dimilarity.
-Some of them you may know already from the math classes:
+When can we say that two vectors are similar?
+There are a couple of ways to calculate the distance metric between two vectors, and thus their similarity.
+Some of them you may already know from math classes:

 * l2 (Euclidean) distance
 * cosine distance